ungaro/Betrayal-at-the-Astor-Mansion/README.md

 ### Haunting Element:

+There are 10 hauntings in the game.
+For each of those 10 hauntings, a set of 20 images have been created with Midjourney.

-Just like in the original game, as players explore, certain events could trigger hauntings.
+As players explore, certain events could trigger hauntings.
 These hauntings could be based on actual New York legends or myths, adding a unique twist to the game.

 | | | |